-- 7. Deletes realphabetized ROH Section 21-5.730(b)(3)(D) (former ROH Section 21-5.730(b)(3)(J)), which would have limited the number of B&Bs and TVUs operating in a multifamily dwelling to 50 percent of the total dwelling units. - 8.
-Deletes realphabetized ROH Section 21-5.730(b)(3)(E) (former ROH Section 21-5.730(b)(3)(M)), which would have required B&B or TVU owners or operators to notify property owners within 250 feet that the dwelling unit is being used as a B&B or TVU.
-Realphabetizes subsequent paragraphs. - 9.
-Amends new realphabetized ROH Section 21-5.730(b)(3)(D) to only require a minimum \$1 million per occurrence commercial general liability insurance policy.
-Deletes the supplemental insurance coverage requirements for bodily injury and property damage, personal and advertising injury, and medical and funeral expenses. - 10.
-Amends new reaphabetized ROH Section 21-5.730(b)(3)(F)(viii) to require the informational binder to include a copy of the registration certificate or nonconforming use certificate for the B&B or TVU. - 11.
-Amends ROH Section 21-5.730(c)(2) to clarify that the advertising regulations under subsection (c) apply to advertisements for specifically identified B&Bs or TVUs (not generic advertisements for multifamily dwellings). - 12.
-Amends new ROH Section 21-5.730(c)(2)(B) to prohibit rental units that are not registered as a B&B or TVU, or are not operating as a B&B or TVU pursuant to a nonconforming use certificate, from advertising daily or less than three-month rental rates. - 13.
+- 10. Amends new realphabetized ROH Section 21-5.730(b)(3)(F)(iv) to delete the prohibition against the parking of vehicles in areas other than the designated parking spaces identified in the parking plan, but provide that for B&Bs and TVUs operating pursuant to nonconforming use certificates and located within the country, residential, or apartment zoning districts, the house rules must prohibit transient occupants from parking vehicles on the public streets in the vicinity of the B&B or TVU. - 11.
+Amends new realphabetized ROH Section 21-5.730(b)(3)(F)(viii) to require the informational binder to include a copy of the registration certificate or nonconforming use certificate for the B&B or TVU. - 12.
+Amends ROH Section 21-5.730(c)(2) to clarify that the advertising regulations under subsection (c) apply to advertisements for specifically identified B&Bs or TVUs (not generic advertisements for multifamily dwellings). - 13.
+Amends new ROH Section 21-5.730(c)(2)(B) to prohibit rental units that are not registered as a B&B or TVU, or are not operating as a B&B or TVU pursuant to a nonconforming use certificate, from advertising daily or less than three-month rental rates. - 14.
 At the end of ROH Section 21-5.730(c)(3), deletes the provision stating that "Publishing companies and internet service providers will not be held responsible for the content of advertisements that are created by third parties."
-(Section 230 of the federal Communication Decency Act of 1996 already provides that online platforms may not be held accountable for user content.) - 14.
-Amends ROH Section 21-5.730(d)(2)(D) to prohibit unpermitted B&Bs or unpermitted TVUs from advertising daily or less than three-month rental rates.
+(Section 230 of the federal Communication Decency Act of 1996 already provides that online platforms may not be held accountable for user content.)